How to Get Better at Managing Your Email

 Share This Post

 I have a standing monthly meeting with two people.
-After sending out a reminder for the latest one, one of the participants said that they could not make it.
+After sending out a reminder for the latest one, one of them told me they could not make it.
 I then emailed both letting them know we had to reschedule and to please choose from five new proposed times by the end of the day.
 Neither responded.
 I followed up the next day, and one told me they would confer with the other and let me know.
-The one got back to me with a time I had not listed and was not available.
-I followed up and the one chose a time I had listed and was available assuring me they had conferred with the other.
+Another email only to choose a time I had not listed and was not available.
+I followed up once again, and the other chose a time I had listed assuring me they had conferred with the other.
 When I sent the calendar invite, the other declined because the one had not in fact conferred with other.
-What a pain, and what an absolute waste of time.
+What an absolute waste of time.
 So many emails.
 So little accomplished.

 Like many other aspects of technology there are no universal rules- and rarely organizational ones- to guide our use of email.
 Yet we all approach emails with our own, often unexpressed expectations about how email should be done.
 How long it should take for someone to respond.
-Who should be copied and when a blind copy is okay.
-Or if it ever is.
+Who should be copied and when a blind copy is okay (if ever).
 Whether read receipts are good practice or too micromanage-y.
-Whether greetings should be included.
-Or well wishes at the end.
+Whether greetings should be included or if emojis are acceptable in a professional settings.
+And just how many exclamation points are too many?

 These challenges are exacerbated by the fact that email usage and etiquette vary not only by individual but also broadly by generation.
 The younger the generation, the less likely they are to use email consistently if at all.